esitarski/CrossMgr/LinuxInstallReadme.txt

 --------------------------------------------
 Step 5:  Run the pip install

 "cd" to your "CrossMgrInstall" directory.
-Type:
+Enter:

 	sudo pip install PIP-Install-CrossMgr-N.NN.tar.gz

 Where, of course, N.NN corresponds to the CrossMgr version.

 Pip will automatically pull additional python packages from pypi.
-These are xlrd, xlwt, openpyxl and wxpython.
+These are xlrd, xlwt, whoosh, openpyxl and wxpython.

 If this process fails, you may need to install these modules from your Linux distro.